Kyriosity/read-write/README+/software/README+/dev-docu.md

 ### Diagrams and presentations

-There are elaborated commercial tools to create formal, detailed, and attributed UML diagrams, however, a fast simple sketch could be enough.
+There are elaborated commercial tools to create strict and attributed UML diagrams, but limit them to formal rules (e.g. 2D).
+A fast simple sketch could be enough and brpader in all senses.
 It may start at a whiteboard within the discussion.

 ### Log